Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 * an Azure subscription.
 If you do not already have one, you can create an Azure account and subscription with free credits [here](https://azure.microsoft.com/en-ca/free)
 * an IoT Hub.
 If you do not already have one, create one via the instructions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-using-cli#create-an-iot-hub)
 * an Azure IoT Edge device set up as a 'transparent gateway' per the Azure IoT Edge documentation ([linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway-linux) or [windows](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway-windows)).
-* a KepServerEX set up and licensed with the [IoT Gateway](https://www.kepware.com/en-us/products/kepserverex/advanced-plug-ins/iot-gateway/) plug-in
+* a KEPServerEX set up and licensed with the [IoT Gateway](https://www.kepware.com/en-us/products/KEPServerEX/advanced-plug-ins/iot-gateway/) plug-in
-* the Java Runtime Engine (JRE) installed on the KepServerEX server.
-This is required by the KepServerEX IoT Gateway.
+* the Java Runtime Engine (JRE) installed on the KEPServerEX server.
+This is required by the KEPServerEX IoT Gateway.
 You can install the JRE from this link:  [https://java.com/en/download/](https://java.com/en/download/)
-* Administrative permissions on the KepServerEX (both KepServerEX and the underlying host machine)
+* Administrative permissions on the KEPServerEX (both KEPServerEX and the underlying host machine)

 ## Environment Setup

-Before configuring KepServerEX, we need to take a few environmental setup steps.
+Before configuring KEPServerEX, we need to take a few environmental setup steps.

 ### Certificates

-When KepServerEX connects to IoT Edge, it will do so with MQTT over TLS.
-The Edge Hub module will provide it with a server certificate for the TLS connection and the KepServerEX must trust that certificate.
+When KEPServerEX connects to IoT Edge, it will do so with MQTT over TLS.
+The Edge Hub module will provide it with a server certificate for the TLS connection and the KEPServerEX must trust that certificate.

-* if you used a production certificate from a company like Baltimore, DigiCert, etc to set up your IoT Edge device, or a corporate certificate based on a Certificate Authority(CA) that your KepServerEX will already trust, you can skip this step
+* if you used a production certificate from a company like Baltimore, DigiCert, etc to set up your IoT Edge device, or a corporate certificate based on a Certificate Authority(CA) that your KEPServerEX will already trust, you can skip this step
   * if you used the dev/test-only [convenience scripts](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway-linux#certificate-creation) provided by the Azure IoT engineering team, you need to copy the Root CA certificate from your IoT Edge box.
-You need to get this certificate to a location from which your KepServerEX can read (either copy local to the KepServerEX or a file share it can reach)
+You need to get this certificate to a location from which your KEPServerEX can read (either copy local to the KEPServerEX or a file share it can reach)
     * If you used the instructions above, this certificate will be located at $CERTDIR/certs/azure-iot-test-only.root.ca.cert.pem  (where $CERTDIR is the directory in which you created your dev/test certificates).
-  * on the KepServerEX, using the Certificate Manager MMC console, import the IoT Edge Root CA certificate into its "Trust Root Certification Authorities" store.  **Make sure you do this for the 'local computer', and not 'personal'**.
+  * on the KEPServerEX, using the Certificate Manager MMC console, import the IoT Edge Root CA certificate into its "Trust Root Certification Authorities" store.  **Make sure you do this for the 'local computer', and not 'personal'**.

 ### Name resolution

-The KepServerEX must also be able to resolve the fully-qualified domain name (FQDN) of the IoT Edge gateway to its IP address.
+The KEPServerEX must also be able to resolve the fully-qualified domain name (FQDN) of the IoT Edge gateway to its IP address.
 This FQDN **must** match the hostname parameter used in your IoT Edge device's config.yaml file.

-* if you have DNS infrastructure services available in the environment in which your KepServerEX runs, add a DNS entry for your IoT Edge gateway
+* if you have DNS infrastructure services available in the environment in which your KEPServerEX runs, add a DNS entry for your IoT Edge gateway
-* if you do not, or just want to test before you do, you can add a hosts file entry on your KepServerEX for your IoT Edge gateway in the c:\windows\system32\drivers\etc\hosts file
+* if you do not, or just want to test before you do, you can add a hosts file entry on your KEPServerEX for your IoT Edge gateway in the c:\windows\system32\drivers\etc\hosts file

-Either way, ensure your KepServerEX can 'ping' your IoT Edge gateway device by this FQDN
+Either way, ensure your KEPServerEX can 'ping' your IoT Edge gateway device by this FQDN

 ### Test IoT Edge setup